model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 - Performing a place projection that violates the requirements of in-bounds pointer arithmetic.
 - Mutating immutable bytes.
 - Accessing uninitialized memory.

-We will discuss Part 1, Part 2, and Part 3 in this blog post.

 ## Part 1: Safety Invariant